 With November almost over, Jaipur is experiencing a transition in the weather system.
 Winter is almost here with a slight chill in the air during the late evening and morning.
-The Sun still continues to shine; however its strong and harsh during the day.
-The Jal Mahal or the Water Palace, as it’s popularly called by the foreign tourists, gets shrouded with the fog during the early morning.
+The Sun still continues to shine; however, it’s strong and harsh during the day.
+The Jal Mahal or the Water Palace, as it’s popularly called by foreign tourists, gets shrouded with fog during the early morning.

-If enjoyed this post don’t forget to share it with your friends on social media.
+If you enjoyed this post don’t forget to share it with your friends on social media.